-- Really taking time at the start to understand your specific needs.
+- Really take time at the start to understand your specific needs.

-- Supporting you to launch your resources to maximum effect.
+- Support you to launch your resources effectively and get people engaged.

-- Ongoing development and support to ensure your resources evolve over time.
+- Work with you to ensure your resources evolve over time.

 The new millennium sees dotcom company goodpractice.net spring to life.
 It's the brainchild of Margaret Ford (now Baroness Ford of Cunninghame).
 Peter Casebow joins as Chief Knowledge Officer to help bring big ideas to life.